charlotteskinner90/cskinner90-blog-nextjs/_posts/web-accessibility.md

 The takeaway?
 Making tap areas a bit more generous doesn’t ruin a design, it makes your site more usable for everyone.

-## Use ARIA roles When you really need them
+## Use ARIA roles when you really need them

 ARIA can help screen readers understand your page, but don’t overuse it.
 Usually, native HTML elements are enough.